THE LATEST RULES, REGULATIONS, AND LOCAL’S TIPS YOU NEED FOR ENJOYING ONE OF THE OGDEN AREA’S CROWN JEWELS.

 • All boat launch ramps are now open

 • Prevent the spread of Quagga Mussels: DNR officers will likely be staffed at Pineview monitoring Quagga Mussel presence.

 Recreation at Pineview Reservoir is administered by several agencies (U.S. Forest Service, Utah Recreation Company, Weber County Sheriff, Utah Department of Natural Resources), with each agency somewhat overlapping the other.
-A few general rules apply around the entire lake, with specific rules applying to specific areas.
+While some areas have specific rules and regulations, here is a list of general rules for visiting Pineview Reservoir:

-Life preservers are required to be readily accessible for all watercraft at Pineview.
+Also, life preservers are required to be readily accessible for all watercraft at Pineview Reservoir.
 For paddleboarders, that means your life jacket needs to be on your board, if not your person.
 Be aware that the rules at neighboring Causey Reservoir require life jackets to be worn at all times.

 Fee vs. Free

 There are four areas around the reservoir that require a fee for entry and use: Port Ramp Marina, Middle Inlet, Cemetery Point, and Anderson Cove.
 Fee areas are expected to begin collecting fees on May 15.

 Day-use and boat ramp fee's for Cemetery Point, Anderson Cove, Middle Inlet and Port Ramp is $18.

 Walk-ins are $7 per person at all areas.

 Boat ramps are available at all areas except Middle Inlet.
 Restrooms, picnic areas, group pavilions, etc. are available at all four areas.
 Use of group areas requires a reservation which is easily done at recreation.gov.